Events – Kiállítás

 Free entry

-Participation in the guided tour is free of charge, but prior registration is required.
-Registration here
+Participation on the guided tour of the temporary exhibition of the 2025 KERT cultural season is free of charge, but prior registration is required.
+Registration here.

 Exhibition